Practice Beginner's Permit Knowledge Test

 During the test, you will:

-- Turn on your windshield wipers
+- Turn on your headlights and windshield wipers

 - Turn on your turn signals (including four-way flashers)